city028/single_chan_pkt_fwd/README.md

 Now able to read the PULL_RESP package, b64 decode it

-10 April 2021, Next: send decoded package using lora, this process is not implemented in the single channel packet forwarde so I need to write it
+10 April 2021, Next: send decoded package using lora, this process is not implemented in the single channel packet forwarder so I need to write it

 To be continued